Cohort Query Tools

 A: Data with identifiable information is available with a valid IRB or QI documentation detailing the PHI allowed.
 When completing a ticket to request MSDW data, include a copy of the valid IRB or QI documentation along with the details of the data request.
 Click here to submit a ticket.
 Click here to learn more about the IRB process through the Office of Research Services.

-A: If you are searching for de-identified diagnoses, procedures, encounters, labs, or demographics and review generated visualizations of demographic details, Leaf may be the intuitive self-service tool for you.
+A: If you are searching for de-identified diagnoses, procedures, encounters, labs, medications, vitals, or demographics and review generated visualizations of demographic details, Leaf may be the intuitive self-service tool for you.
 Leaf offers de-identified data only, and therefore no IRB or QI documentation is required to browse Leaf.
 Click here to see Leaf’s user tutorial.

 If you are searching for Facilities, diagnoses, procedures, medications, labs, orders, and patient demographics using an OMOP-centric standard vocabulary, ATLAS may be the dynamic query tool for you.
 ATLAS offers de-identified data to all Mount Sinai users, and contains PHI data and custom datamarts for researchers with valid IRB or QI documentation.
 Click here to see ATLAS’ user tutorial.